 Theory courses are presented through online activities, lecture, small group discussion, assigned readings and self-study.
 Clinical skills are presented in the dental clinic and laboratory.
 The clinical competencies are developed on manikins, peers, and patients.
 Acquisition of clinical skills is enhanced through partnerships with the University of British Columbia (UBC) Dental Clinic Program and practica rotations to dental practices.

-- English 12 with a B grade or equivalent.*
+- English 12 with a minimum ‘B’ grade, or equivalent

-- English Language proficiency at a grade 12 level*
+- English Language Proficiency at an English 12 ‘B’ level

 - Either Biology 11 or Biology 12 (human biology recommended) or equivalent.**